Weekend Scholarship Roundup

 Image representing a virus Image credit: Wikimedia Commons

 Countries and communities around the world are working to contain COVID-19 and mitigate its effects.
-The following digest represents a variety of sources in which law, particularly Islamic law, was invoked in the decision making process.
-All roundups can be found at this link.
-Kuwait amends the adhan to urge prayer at home amidst mosque closures. … Continue reading COVID-19 and Islamic Law Roundup
+The following digest represents a variety of sources in which law, particularly Islamic law, was … Continue reading COVID-19 and Islamic Law Roundup

 Federal Shariat Court of Pakistan on Surrogacy: From Judicial Islamization of Laws to Judicial Legislation

 Pakistan editor Zubair Abbasi examines the legality of surrogacy under Islamic law.
 In Farooq Siddiqui v Mst.
-Farzana Naheed, decided on 16 February 2017, the Federal Shariat Court (FSC) determined the legality of surrogacy under Islamic law.
-In this case note, Abbasi analyzes the judgment of the FSC on surrogacy.
-Based on this analysis, he argues that this judgment signifies a historical … Continue reading Federal Shariat Court of Pakistan on Surrogacy: From Judicial Islamization of Laws to Judicial Legislation
+Farzana Naheed, decided on 16 February 2017, the Federal Shariat Court (FSC) determined the legality of surrogacy under … Continue reading Federal Shariat Court of Pakistan on Surrogacy: From Judicial Islamization of Laws to Judicial Legislation